 (READ: Corliss’s review of Twilight Zone: The Movie)

 Matheson wrote 14 Twilight Zone episodes under the genial aegis of Rod Serling.
-Hs initial pitch to the host-creator: “A World War I pilot gets lost in a fog and lands at a modern SAC base.
+His initial pitch to the host-creator: “A World War I pilot gets lost in a fog and lands at a modern SAC base.
 And he said, ‘Oh, go home and write it!’”
 That became “The Last Flight” in the show’s first season.
 Serling respected his fellow writer; Matheson says that in the process from page to screen, “I don’t recall one word ever being changed.”
-And as he branched into movie writing, he found that producers — who thought “scriptwriters were scum” — seemed awed that he was a working novelist.
+And as he branched into movie writing, he found that producers — who thought “scriptwriters were scum” — seemed awed that he was a working novelist and were less likely to tamper with his screenplays.
 “I’ve always been glad that I kept writing prose, because if I had just gone into writing scripts entirely, by now I would have died from a broken heart.”

 As he cruised into his 80s, he found Hollywood producers still eager to take his old stories and “improve” the essence out of them, as with the 2007 I Am Legend and the 2011 Hugh Jackman drama Real Steel, which was much too loosely based on Matheson’s 1956 story and 1964 Twilight Zone teleplay “Steel.”
 He also kept receiving awards from literary groups.
 Last year the Horror Writers Association named I Am Legend the Vampire Novel of the Century — “a dubious but interesting distinction,” the honoree noted.
 (Matheson died just three days before he was to receive the Visionary award from the Academy of Science Fiction, Horror and Fantasy Films.)